-Over 3 levels it contains a permanent collection of Van Gogh’s paintings, drawings and letters.
-The collection is supplemented by works from some of van Gogh’s 19th century contemporaries – such as Monet and Gaugin.
+Over 3 levels, the Rietveld building contains a permanent collection of Van Gogh’s paintings, drawings and letters.
+The collection is supplemented by works from some of Van Gogh’s 19th century contemporaries – such as Monet and Gaugin.

-The Van Gogh paintings are divided in sections.
-From his darker early work in Netherlands including The Potato Eaters from 1885 and the Skull of a Skeleton with a Burning Cigarette 1886 to his move to Paris (1886-88) where he produced many of his iconic self-portraits.
+The Van Gogh paintings are divided in sections and charts his development in becoming one of the greatest artists in history.
+From his darker early work in the Netherlands (‘Painter of Peasant Life’) including The Potato Eaters from 1885 to his move to Paris (1886-88) where he produced many of his iconic self-portraits.

 With its magnificent collection of paintings, the Van Gogh museum is certainly one of the top things to do in Amsterdam.